project-flogo/rules/examples/flogo/trackntrace/README.md

   <img src ="./trackntrace.png" />
 </p>

 In detail above image represents state change for a given package.
-If sitting event is triggered a 10 seconds time is created to trigger delayed event.
-In between moving event is received the delayed event timer gets canceled and state is changed to moving.
-If dropped event occurs then package state is changed to dropped.
-If package state is dropped or delayed package is retracted from network.
+Consider insert package event this will insert a package into cluster with state as `normal`.
+This package now accepts only `sitting` event, If `sitting` event is triggered a 10 seconds timer is created to trigger `delayed` event, within 10s only `moving` event can cancel the timer and state is changed to `moving` otherwise `delayed` event gets triggered.
+If `dropped` event occurs then package state is changed to `dropped`.
+Any package with state as `dropped` or `delayed` package is retracted from network.
+You have to re-insert the package again to use.

 ### Actions used here